VictorPereiira/GitNinja/README.md

 ### What its?

-1. `.git` folders.
+1. Files in the `.git` folder.
 2. Git Errors.
-3. What is a diference bettwen `annotated tag` and `lighweight tag`.
+3. What is the difference between `annotated tag` and `lighweight tag`.
-4. What is a diference bettwen `git checkout` and `git switch`.
+4. What is the difference between `git checkout` and `git switch`.
-5. What is a diference bettwen `git merge` and `git rebase` ( R: Project History )
+5. What is the difference betweenn `git merge` and `git rebase` ( R: Project History )

 ### How to do

 1. How to install git.
 2. How to configure git.
-3. How to start with git.
+3. How to start with git
-4. How to ignoring irrelevant content
+4. How to ignoring irrelevant content.
-5. How to clone a repository and save a file modification and push in remote repository.
-6. How to do a CRUD with a commit.
+5. How to do a CRUD with a commit.
+6. How to use branch list patterns.
 7. How to change a file state.
-8. How to work with git flow.
+8. How to resolve merge conflits.
-9. How to use branch list patterns.
+9. How to work with remote repository.
+10. How to clone a repository and save a file modification and push in remote repository.
+11. How to contribute with a open source project.
-10. How to resolve merge conflits.
+12. How to work with git flow.

 - How to install git.